kennethchuson/Image-Race-/README.md

 # Image-Race-
-This Image Race Game is for discord to compete other players who has the best image.
+This Image Race Game is for discord to compete other players who posts the best image.